fabiomattei/ud-demo/readme.md

 Before we start you need to be sure you have **composer** and **docker** properly installed on your system.
 Ulgy Duckling requires **PHP 7.3 or newer** installed on your system but if that is not the case we can take advantage of docker in order to solve the issue.

-A quick way to start is to clone the demo project from <a href="https://github.com/fabiomattei/ud-demo">the github project repository</a>
+Clone the demo project from this repository

 > git clone https://github.com/fabiomattei/ud-demo

 Now you can type:

 > cd ud-demo

 > composer update

 > docker-compose build

 > docker-compose up -d

 You will have a working installation of UD.

+### Using Docker in order to update the composer dependencies

 If you do not have PHP 7.3 or 7.4 installed on your system you can just *use docker to run composer*.
 Instead of writing *composer update* you are going to type: